 “It’s the air-conditioning,” is a response many of you will have heard.
 It’s used in homes and offices regularly to explain everything from a cold or a dry cough to fatigue and ski n irritations.
-Dr. Yaser Abu El Sameed, Staff Physician in Cleveland Clinic Abu Dhabi’s Respiratory & Critical Care Institute, explains what impact air-conditioning really has on your health.
+Dr. Yaser Abu El Sameed, Staff Physician in Cleveland Clinic Abu Dhabi’s Respiratory Institute, explains what impact air-conditioning really has on your health.

 Do air-conditioning systems harbor and spread germs?

 The idea that air-conditioning spreads germs is something that many people believe.
 Dr. Abu El Sameed says that while there is a degree of truth in this, it doesn’t give the whole picture.
 “Air-conditioning systems typically recirculate the same air, so if someone coughs or sneezes without covering their mouth or nose properly these germs can be dispersed into the air.
 However, that doesn’t guarantee that they will be transferred to someone else.”